Canon G7 X Mark II vs Nikon D5000

 It is notable that the G7X Mark II offers wifi support, while the D5000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D5000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5000 was succeeded by the Nikon D5100.
+Both the G7X Mark II and the D5000 have been discontinued, but can regularly be found used on eBay.
+The D5000 was replaced by the Nikon D5100, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Nikon D5000 or vice versa?
 The listing below highlights the relative strengths of the two models.